pudly/schmopera-hugo/content/articles/aria-guides-vedrai-carino.md

 </figure>

 * This bit **(8)** is tricky to maintain without getting heavy or out of tune.
 Focus on the D-natural that anchors the coloratura, and be as light as you can on everything else.
 Bring your legato back at the end of "battere" to help you up to the F on "toccami".
 With each bar of "quà, quà!", give a bit more to the second "quà".
+* This is noble-lady singing, here **(9)**.
+Be brave on the leap from D-G, and sing through each note as you come back down.
+Enjoy the grace note before the last "toccami quà

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1569086433/media/2019/09/AriaGuide-Vedrai-p7_oqcm3g.png){{% /md %}}